 At a speed of 292 kilometers per hour, the Boeing 777 aircraft was traveling at the height of 13,500 ft and 37 kilometers from Amritsar, in the region of Chhina Bidhi Chand hamlet, is the location where the plane entered Indian airspace.

 After 40 km through Rasulpur and Taran Sahib in India’s Punjab, the aircraft made a U-turn and headed back to Naushehra Pannuan.
 The captain raised the plane’s altitude to 20,000 feet.
 While flying into Indian territory.

 In the Punjab region of India, close to the village of Jhagian Noor Muhammad, the plane spent seven minutes in Indian airspace before crossing into Pakistan.

 After that, the plane flew through Dona Mabboki, Chaant, and Dhupsari Kasur villages.
 Before leaving from Indian airspace & Ghati Kalanjar in Pakistan’s Punjab province’s Kasur district.

 Returned to Pakistan

 The aircraft left the Indian Punjab village of Lakha Singhwala Hithar and returned to Pakistani airspace at 8:22 p.m., three minutes later.
-According to The News, the plane was travelling at a speed of 320 kilometres at that point, at a height of 23,000 feet.
+According to The News, the plane was traveling at a speed of 320 kilometers at that point, at a height of 23,000 feet.

 The plane crossed into Pakistani territory and flew to Multan, passing over Hujra Shah Muqeem and Dipalpur.
-According to the siasat, the aircraft covered 120 kilometres in 10 minutes in Indian territory.
+According to the siasat, the aircraft covered 120 kilometers in 10 minutes in Indian territory.

 Stay tuned with us.
 Further, follow us on social media for the latest updates.